 To actively aid my training recovery process and decompress, I had been using hot saunas and infrared saunas for years and loving how good I felt after.

-But it wasn’t until a blood test revealed how high my mercury levels were that I got really serious about the benefits of infrared light, and decided I might be able to use it to help heal myself.
+But it wasn’t until a blood test showed how high my mercury levels were that I got really serious about the benefits of infrared light, and decided I might be able to use it to help improve those markers.

 After getting this alarming data from my test, I decided to get serious and invest in an infrared sauna.